Lego to Expand Flagship at Rockefeller Center

 The Lego Group closed on a 10,000-square-foot lease in June, and filed permits to begin renovating the space earlier this month, according to a spokesperson for Tishman Speyer, which owns the 39-story tower.

-The Lego Group will move from its current location at the Rockefeller Center, a 3,500-square-foot store at Tishman’s 620 Fifth Avenue, and will be the brand’s largest store in the world.
-It also has a 7,700-square-foot store in Union Square, and a 9,800-square-foot store in Leicester Square in London, per Tishman.
+The Lego Group will move from its current location at Rockefeller Center, a 3,500-square-foot store at Tishman’s 620 Fifth Avenue, and the new location will be one of the brand’s largest in the world.
+Lego also has a 7,700-square-foot spot in Union Square, a 9,800-square-foot store in Leicester Square in London, per Tishman.

 The renovation is estimated to cost $1.9 million, according to the cost affidavit filed with the Department of Buildings.

-Andrew Kahn of Cushman & Wakefield represented the Lego Group, and Tishman Speyer negotiated the deal in-house.
+Andrew Kahn and Chris Stanton of Cushman & Wakefield represented the Lego Group, and Tishman Speyer negotiated the deal in-house.

 The British retailer AllSaints began an insolvency procedure in June to protect its store portfolio, Women’s Wear Daily reported, and its proposal to move its 83 stores in the United States and United Kingdom to a percentage rent structure was approved by creditors in July, according to news reports.